Libertarian Party of Michigan

-The Libertarian Party of Michigan is a Michigan state political party advocating a libertarian ideology and the state affiliate of the Libertarian Party of the United States.
-The party gained primary ballot access status in 2016 because of the vote total of presidential nominee Gary Johnson.
-The party lost their status since their 2018 gubernatorial nominee Bill Gelineau failed to reach that threshold in the general election.
+The Libertarian Party of Michigan is the state affiliate of the Libertarian Party of the United States (LP) for Michigan.
+Like the national LP, the Libertarian Party of Michigan advocates for libertarian political goals.
+The party gained primary ballot access status in 2016 due to the vote total of presidential nominee Gary Johnson, but lost it after 2018 gubernatorial nominee Bill Gelineau failed to reach the required threshold in the general election.